High Protein Breakfast Nacho Boats Recipe

 In a large skillet, heat pre-cooked turkey sausage over medium heat (2-3 minutes) before adding egg whites and reducing heat to low-medium.

-While egg whites and sausage cook, remove seeds and slice each bell pepper into 8 vertical slices (cut in quarters and then half those, vertically).
+While egg whites and sausage cook, remove seeds and slice each bell pepper into 8 vertical slices (cut into quarters and then cut those in half, vertically).

 When the egg whites are no longer runny, add cream cheese and salsa.
 Stir until everything is blended evenly.